lynnpye/sl_triggers/src/sl_triggers_function_library.md

     GetWornForm
     GetEquippedObject
     GetNthSpell
+    ;;;; will call objectreference_dofunction if no matches are found

 **Example**

+    ; to get the target's base health
-    actor_dofunction $system.self GetBaseAV "Health"
+    set $selfBaseHealth resultfrom actor_dofunction $system.self GetBaseAV "Health"
-    ; $$ should contain a float value with the base "Health" Actor Value